antonfirsov/docs/2016/07-roadmap/2016-07-roadmap.md

 * Performance improvements in `dotnet build` which will improve ASP.NET Core publishing times.
-* Updates to the `dotnet new` templates for F# so they build without changes.
+* Updates to the `dotnet new` templates for F# so they use the latest alpha of F# on .NET Core
 * Miscellaneous fixes to the tools based on crash telemetry.

 ## Q4 2016 / Q1 2017